 Dredging operations authorised under this consent must not be undertaken until the Dredge Management Plan required by condition 8.1 has been certified by the Bay of Plenty Regional Council.

-The consent holder must comply with the certified Dredge Management Plan at all times.
+The consent holder must comply with the certified Dredge Management Plan (or any subsequent version amended in accordance with condition 8.8) at all times.

 At any time during the implementation of this consent, or on advice of the SPDAG, the consent holder may submit an amended version of the Dredge Management Plan to the Bay of Plenty Regional Council for re-certification.
-Re-certification is subject to the same process as detailed in condition 8.4.
+Re-certification is subject to the same process as detailed in conditions 8.3 and 8.4.

 Advice Note: The consent holder will request that the Bay of Plenty Regional confirm that the relevant Management Plan has been received.
 It is anticipated that certification will be provided within twenty (20) working days, or a reason and indicative timeframe will be provided.